haunc08/github-api-visualized/README.md

 ### Github's search API sometimes returns duplicate pagination data

-Even though I set the search's `start` param to be the `endCursor` of previous search, sometimes the new search still returns the last item of previous one.
+Even though I set the search's `after` param to be the `endCursor` of previous search, sometimes the new search still returns the last item of previous one.
 I'm afraid this is Github's fault, but I'm not sure.
 Correct me if I'm wrong.

 ### You can't jump directly to every page